mgeier/insipid-sphinx-theme-nursery/doc/showcase/sections.rst

 https://docutils.sourceforge.io/docs/ref/rst/directives.html#rubric

+Some text.

 .. rubric:: Title of the Rubric

 Some text.

 .. note::

+    Some text.

     .. rubric:: Rubric in admonition

+    Some text.

 .. topic:: Topic

+    Some text.

     .. rubric:: Rubric in topic

+    Some text.

 .. sidebar:: Sidebar

+    Some text.

     .. rubric:: Rubric in sidebar

+    Some text.

 (Local) Table of Contents